kodeflap/Android-A-Z/README.md

 # 📱Android A-Z

-This is a special repository which comes with handful collection of resources helpful in your android dev jouney.
+This is a special repository containing several collections of resources to help you on your Android developer journey.
+These are some of the resources to help you keep up with the changing Android Tech Journey.
+This particular repository has some useful resources to help you level your Android journey.

+Every body has their own source of getting updated in tech journey.
+If you like to share your personal resources you can always contribute.

 ## 📚 Resources